Senior Bulletin Board - Shelter Island Reporter Archives

 Senior Bulletin Board

-• SISCA: Wednesday, October 5 at 12 noon at the Shelter Island Presbyterian Church.
-A “Meet the Candidates” forum is being co-sponsored with the Shelter Island Women’s Community Club.
-Bring a sandwich and mug.
-Dessert and coffee will be provided.

-• YOGA FOR SENIORS: Jean Lawless will introduce a new “chair” yoga class starting Friday, October 22 from 9:30 to 10:15 a.m. at the Senior Activity Center.
-The fee is $5 per person.
-Please call Dana at 749-1059 to enroll.

-• AARP DEFENSIVE DRIVING COURSE: The Office of Senior Services will sponsor the course on Monday, November 7 and Tuesday, November 8 at the Senior Activity Center.
+AARP Defensive Driving Course: The Office of Senior Services will sponsor the course on Monday, November 7 and Tuesday, November 8 at the Senior Activity Center.
 Registration is a must; class size is limited.
-Call Henrietta Roberts at 749-1059 for details and to sign up ASAP.
+Call Henrietta Roberts at 749-1059 for details and to sign up.

+Flu Clinic: Sponsored by the Suffolk County Department of Health Services (SCDHS), Thursday, October 27, from 10 a.m. to noon at the Senior Activity Center.
+Both influenza and pneumonia vaccines will be available.

+Cost: If you have Medicare Part B non-managed care, you will receive your vaccination free.
+Be sure to bring your Medicare I.D. card with you.
+Some other insurance companies may also be covered.
+If you are not enrolled in Medicare, there is a charge of $38 for the flu vaccine and $75 for the pneumococcal vaccine, payable by check or money order to the SCDHS (no cash).